Skip to content

 What do land surveyors do?

-There are a few different types of surveyor, so it's important to make the distinction early.
-A general practice chartered surveyor will likely deal with property valuation and development and may have a legal background.
-A chartered land surveyor will deal with measuring the shape of the land, as well as the gathering of data for civil engineering and construction projects.
-They'll specialise in geomatics - this involves the collection, analysis, and interpretation of data relating to the surface of the Earth.
-In fact, you'll often see 'land surveyors' referred to as 'geomatic surveyors'.
-The two terms are used somewhat interchangeably.
-The day-to-day responsibilities of a land surveyor vary, but to succeed in your role you'd most likely be expected to:
+For example, a general practice chartered surveyor will deal with property valuation and development and may have a legal background.
+A chartered land surveyor deals with measuring the shape of the land, as well as gathering data for civil engineering and construction projects.
+They will specialise in geomatics, which involves the collection, analysis and interpretation of data relating to the surface of the Earth.
+The daily responsibilities of a land surveyor vary, but to succeed in your role you’d most likely be expected to:

 • Use geographical information systems (GIS) to analyse features of a site, then interpret the data